How to Change Language in Word

 3. Add a Language: If your language isn’t listed, click Add a Language.

 4. Choose and Install: Select the desired language from the list and click Install.
-Adhere to the displayed directions to download and set up the language pack.
+Follow the prompts to download and set up the language pack.
 Note that this may require an Internet connection and administrative rights on your computer.

-5. Set as Default: Once installed, return to the Language settings and set the new language as your default if that’s your preference.
+5. Set as Default: After installation, open the Language settings menu and select the new language as the default language if that option suits your preference.

 Advanced Language Features